Driperino/psite2/docs/readme.md

 ### Typewriter Effect

 The text in the `#textBox` element is revealed using a typewriter effect, with specific words highlighted based on the current page.

+### Calendar

+The Calendar page includes an interactive calendar that allows users to view and navigate through different months, as well as select specific dates.

 ### Responsive Design